cloudmesh-community/book/chapters/class/516/faq.md

 * <https://piazza.com/class/jzkfveoqwri3e4>

-## Where to find the Weekly Agenda
+## Where to find the weekly agenda?

 We have a lecture notes (likely the documentation you just read).
 If you have not yet created a shortcut in your browser for this document,